Lyall Bay: Sand drift

 Most development was at the western side of the suburb.
 The eastern side was mostly sand dunes, and the tramline was often blocked by drifting sand.
-Wellington City Council responded to the problem in 1925 with a program to level the dunes and cover much of the area with a layer of clay to hold the sand in place.
+Wellington City Council responded to the problem in 1925 with a programme to level the dunes and cover much of the area with a layer of clay to hold the sand in place.
 In 1932 the Council built the distinctive 'whirler' sea wall along the beach.
 It was designed to blow sand back on to the beach instead of over the road.

 Sand and gravel built up on the beach during 1939, and from the 1940s until the 1960s Wellington City Council paid contractors to remove it.
 The beach became severely eroded, with the level of the beach at the surf lifesaving clubhouses about 3 ft (1m) lower in 1961 than it had been previously and no beach remaining at high tide.
 Residents blamed the removal of material from the beach and the construction of the breakwater at the airport end which had changed the currents in the bay.
 The Council countered that sand and gravel was removed carefully and that the erosion was a natural process.
 Residents at the eastern end of the bay where there was no seawall also suffered from sand drifting across the road, so in 1975 the Council built a seawall eastwards from Onepu Road.

 From 1990, Wellington City Council began a programme of sand dune restoration at the eastern end of Lyall Bay beach.
 Part of the dune was fenced off and boardwalks constructed for access to the beach through the dune.
 Thousands of pingao and other plants were planted to hold the sand in place.

-Reclamation for airport
+Reclamation for Wellington Airport

-In December 1935 Wellington City Council approved Rongotai aerodrome as the site of an airport suitable for all types of aircraft, which would involved reclamation of 26 acres (10.5 hectares) of seabed at the eastern end of Lyall Bay.
+In December 1935 Wellington City Council approved Rongotai aerodrome as the site of an airport suitable for all types of aircraft, which would have involved reclamation of 26 acres (10.5 hectares) of seabed at the eastern end of Lyall Bay.
 Some reclamation took place in Lyall Bay in 1940 with spoil from Moa Point Hill.
 After further discussion a plan was released in 1944 which would require reclamation in Evans Bay and a retaining wall at Lyall Bay.
 By 1950 the plans included reclamation in Lyall Bay, and by 1954 the work was underway.
 A breakwater was created and Moa Point Hill was completely flattened, with the spoil pushed into Lyall Bay.
 In total about a third of the bay was reclaimed for the airport, which opened in 1959.